gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/configuration.rst

 MediaGoblin's config files
 ==========================

-When configuring MediaGoblin, there are two files you might want to make local modified versions of, and one extra file that might be helpful to look at.
-Let's examine these.
+There are two main files used to configure MediaGoblin:

 ``mediagoblin.ini``
   This is the main config file for MediaGoblin.
 If you want to tweak any settings for MediaGoblin, you'll usually do that here.

-``mediagoblin.example.ini``
-  When you run MediaGoblin for the first time, this default config is copied to your new ``mediagoblin.ini``.
-Keep this in mind if you need to refer back to the original settings.
+This file is copied from ``mediagoblin.example.ini`` the first time MediaGoblin runs.
+Keep this in mind if you ever need to refer back to the original settings.

 ``paste.ini``
   This is primarily a server configuration file, on the Python side